jota191/AspectAG/papers/ifl2019/README.md

 # Typos-rev1

- Just before paragraph 2.1, the text says "The final result of the evalutator is then obtained by performing..".
+☑ Just before paragraph 2.1, the text says "The final result of the evalutator is then obtained by performing..".
 Please point to a line number, because I was a bit lost there.

-☒ The example uses fromJust.
-Not really great error handling.

-☒ Section 3.2 starts with "... are implemented over this general implementetation.".
+☑ Section 3.2 starts with "... are implemented over this general implementetation.".
 What general implementation is that?
 (Remember, you're in a new paragraph in a new section)

 ☒ Table 1: please tell me how to read this table
+  [no está claro si a esta tabla está bueno pelarla o dejarla]

-☒ Section 3.3: "When it is "called" a type error...".
+☑ Section 3.3: "When it is "called" a type error...".
 Be more specific.
 If it's not called, then what is it?

-☒ Section 3.3: why is it signficant that TypeError can be used as a constraint?
+☑ Section 3.3: why is it signficant that TypeError can be used as a constraint?

-☒ Section 3.3.1: please refer to each component by name.
+☑ Section 3.3.1: please refer to each component by name.
 It's quite hard to follow otherwise.

 ☒ Section 3.3.1: would it make more sense to start the Require instance with the base case of an empty list?

-☒ Section 4.3: I don't really see the added value of Table 2.
-What's wrong with just providing the type signatures?
-Even if you want to list the unicode characters, that can be done with regular type signatures as well.
-On unicode
-  usage: the example in Figure 1 is inconsistent with regards to unicode usage.
-  Some operators are unicode, other are ASCII operators.
-To introduce fewer new symbols to the reader and to make the correspondence between the paper and a real implementation easier to see, I think I would prefer not to introduce a unicode presentation for some of those operators.
+  [efectivamente hacemos esto o motivamos en una linea por qué lo dejamos para después?]

 ☒ Please don't use language like "clearly" (maybe it's not obvious), "complain" (be exact), "folklore" (what folklore?), "seems" (are you not sure?),